Paul Dresher Ensemble

 - High definition Video recording and live streaming technologies

-- Performances opportunities on our In Studio Performances series
+- Performances opportunities on our In Studio Performances and West Oakland Sessions

 - We annually provide – through the Dresher Ensemble Artist Residency Program – six early/mid-career artists with free multi-week studio residencies, production stipend, and technical assistance/mentorship.